davidhq/SublimeEthereum/README.md

 * Solidity.sublime-syntax: syntax rules for Ethereum Solidity language
    * Ethereum plugin automatically uses *Solidity language syntax* when you are in a Solidity (.sol) file
+   * [vscode-solidity](https://github.com/juanfranblanco/vscode-solidity) is another good grammar implementation, it was originally derived from SublimeEthereum
 * Vyper.YAML-tmLanguage: syntax rules for Ethereum Vyper language
    * Ethereum plugin automatically uses *Vyper language syntax* when you are in a Vyper (.vy) file
+* Cairo.YAML-tmLanguage: syntax rules for StarkNet Cairo language
+   * Ethereum plugin automatically uses *Cairo language syntax* when you are in a Cairo (.cairo) file
+   * Cairo language grammar is derived from Atom grammar in [this repository](https://github.com/xshitaka/atom-language-cairo) by GitHub user _xshitaka_.

 ## License